Simulation of crumpled sheets via alternating quasistatic and dynamic representations: Derivation of Jacobian terms

-This is an interaction of four nodes; thus the gradient $\nabla_{x_i}$ is computed with respect to $x_i\in\{x_0,x_1,x_2,x_3\}$, again following the notation of Fig.~\ref{fig:figure3}.
+Following the notation in Fig.~\ref{fig:figure3} of the main text, the force on a node $i$ due to bending at two adjacent triangles is given by \begin{linenomath} \end{linenomath} This is an interaction of four nodes; thus the gradient $\nabla_{x_i}$ is computed with respect to $x_i\in\{x_0,x_1,x_2,x_3\}$, again following the notation of Fig.~\ref{fig:figure3}.
 We note that the relevant edge vectors are defined as

 and the normal vectors are